sricasper/West_Nile_Virus_And_Public_Health/README.md

 # West_Nile_Virus_And_Public_Health
+· Engaged in data wrangling activities and conducted an in-depth analysis of the correlation between various variables and mosquito population in the city of Chicago

-Engaging in data wrangling activities and employing statistical analysis techniques to develop models assessing the probability of detecting West Nile Virus at specific timeframes and locations in the city of Chicago
+· Employed statistical analysis techniques to develop models assessing the probability of detecting West Nile Virus at specific timeframes and locations

 ### Dataset